 If you are looking for a foldable treadmill for under $500, the UREVO 2 in 1 is a great option for you.

 If you really want a treadmill but don’t want to spend lots of cash, listen up!
 The UREVO Folding Treadmill is under $400 and could be a good option if you’re looking for the best budget option for seniors.
-There is plenty to like about this affordable treadmill:a low step-up height of 3.5 inches, simple controls, and a super simple assembly process.
+There is plenty to like about this affordable treadmill: a low step-up height of 3.5 inches, simple controls, and a super simple assembly process.

 For those who have limited mobility, the UREVO offers a deck that’s very easy to step up on.
 Plus, once on the machine, the controls are simple and intuitive.
 You’ll see a stop button, + or – speed, start, and a quick jump button for speed.
 This is obviously not a technology-heavy machine, but if you’re looking for user-friendly, this is certainly it.
-While it isn’t fancy as far as technology is concerned, we’re still giving it 4.5 out of 5 stars since it does have a remote, and that works well.
+While it isn’t fancy as far as technology is concerned, we’re still giving it 4.5 out of 5 stars since it does have a remote that works well.

 walking on urevo treadmill